Navigating the IRS Tangible Property Regulations

 Restorations occur when a unit of property is returned to a like-new condition that extends its useful life.
 An example would be replacing a leaky roof with an entirely new roof.

-A betterment occurs when an amount is paid to fix a material condition or defect, make a material addition to the property, or increase the quality of the property.
-Examples may include extending the floor plan of a property, but it could also be replacing a failing material with a more premium material (for example, by upgrading a property’s insulation from one with a low R-value to insulation with a higher R-value).
+Betterments occur when an amount is paid to fix a material condition or defect, make a material addition to the property or increase the quality of the property.
+This might include expanding a floor plan or replacing low-grade insulation with higher-grade material.

 The James Moore real estate team has a RABI flowchart that we apply to determine whether expenses meet the RABI criteria.
 Reach out today to learn more.